 Some organizations choose to combine their Mission and History on one page to connect their past to their purpose for the future.
 This method can show potential supporters why your nonprofit was founded in the first place and what impact the past is making on your future.

 Main Agricultural Land Trust

 The first thing you see on Main Agricultural Land Trust’s (MALT) Mission and History page is the farmland they fight for.
 Directly underneath the photo, MALT shares about the history of their organization, backing it up with statistics.
 The first line says it all:

 Across the country, we lose a staggering 175 acres of farmland every hour.
 But here in Marin, we’re writing a different story.

 By combining their history and mission pages, MALT gives a cohesive picture of who they are and why they fight for farmland.

 Mission and Values pages share the belief system of an organization, providing insight into how they are working toward their mission.
 This approach is ideal for organizations who live and breathe by a value system that connects back to their mission and vision.

 The fact that an organization as large as the American Red Cross was able to condense their mission and values into one page is quite the feat.
 They set the page up nicely by featuring a new and old photo side-by-side to establish their long history without using even one word.

 Are you feeling inspired to breathe new life into your mission and vision page?
 Good!
+Your Mission and Vision page is one of the first stops for visitors new to your organization and learning about what you do after your awareness-building efforts prove to be successful.
 Such an important page deserves to not only say something great, but look great as well.